-- 1) Establishing new floral-rich plots or riparian plantings 0.25 to 5 acres in size; and/or - 2) Enhancing prairie, savanna, wetland, and shoreline communities that are not currently dominated with invasive species and can be enhanced to provide high value habitat that is planned to benefit a variety of beneficial insects and at-risk species. - A plant or animal is considered "at-risk" when: - o It is proposed for listing as threatened or endangered under the Endangered Species Act - It is a candidate species for listing; or - It has been petitioned by a third party for listing; or - Its populations are rare, declining, or may be vulnerable to decline. - Find a list of At-Risk Pollinator Species on the Lawns to Legumes Partners webpage.
+- 1) Establishing new floral-rich plots or riparian plantings 0.25 to 10 acres in size; and/or - 2) Converting existing non-native cover to native vegetation (.25 to 10 acres in size); and/or - 2) Enhancing prairie, savanna, wetland, and shoreline communities that are not currently dominated with invasive species and can be enhanced to provide high value habitat that is planned to benefit a variety of beneficial insects and at-risk species (no acreage maximum). - A plant or animal is considered "at-risk" when: - It is proposed for listing as threatened or endangered under the Endangered Species Act - o It is a candidate species for listing; or - o It has been petitioned by a third party for listing; or - Its populations are rare, declining, or may be vulnerable to decline. - Find a list of At-Risk Pollinator Species on the Lawns to Legumes Partners webpage.